 42:24 Saying yes to the right things

-The transit lounge podcast moving you through life’s transit lounge and helping you go from where you are to where you’d rather be.
+The transit lounge podcast moves you through life’s transit lounge and helps you go from where you are to where you’d rather be.

 Good day everybody and welcome to another episode of the transit lounge podcast.
 Has stroke made you reconsider your work life?
-Perhaps physical challenges after stroke mean that you can no longer go back to work in the same capacity.
+Perhaps physical challenges after a stroke mean that you can no longer go back to work in the same capacity.
 After three brain hemorrhages and brain surgery, I had no choice but to change my work and find something new.

 My guest today is Paul Higgins.
 And Paul spent 18 years in the corporate world at a great company.
 It was a fantastic education.
 However, he needed to take control back.
-He was facing ill health because of an inherited disease, and he had to make the decision should he stay or go.
+He was facing ill health because of an inherited disease, and he had to make the decision whether should he stay or go.
 After taking the leap Paul spent five years building startups.

 And he learned the hard way about what worked and often what didn’t.
-Nowadays as the founder of build, live, give, he teaches others to do the same.
+Nowadays as the founder of Build, live, give, he teaches others to do the same.
 Welcome to the program, Paul.

 Glad to be here.

 It is an absolute pleasure.
-Sometimes you sign up to things and I’m talking about me.
-And you don’t expect that when you sign up to things, you’re going to get the things.
+Sometimes you sign up for things and I’m talking about me.
+And you don’t expect that when you sign up for things, you’re going to get the things.
 You can get some amazing things out of it.
 Now for me what I got out of it already.
 That community that we’re both a part of, is I’ve met some amazing people, and you were the first person I met.